 Secure your clusters with pass4SymmKey

-Splunk provides a security key to let your search head or indexer clustering nodes authenticate with each other.
+Splunk provides a security key that lets your search head or indexer clustering nodes authenticate with each other.
 When you set up an indexer cluster or search head cluster, you assign the same key to each node in the cluster.
 You use the

-pass4SymmKey controls authentication between Splunk instances and does not manage user access.
+pass4SymmKey setting controls authentication between Splunk platform instances and does not manage user access.